joey-qytyku/OS-90-fixed/Journal.md

 Basically, we allocate page slots on the swap using a simple bit array.
 Then I can write the data there.
 When a page fault happens, the swapped out page will cause a fault.

 > Maybe we should be able to know what processes own what memory.
 It seems useful for swapping.
+> Also, it is important to have OOM killing.
+I may need to tell subsystems about this.

+> Filesystem with alphabetical ordering of directory contents.